faizanarshad/QB_site/DATABASE_SETUP.md

-# 🗄️ Database Setup Guide for QBrik Solutions
+# 🗄️ Database Setup Guide for QBrix Solutions

-This guide will help you set up a database for your QBrik Solutions website using Prisma ORM with PostgreSQL.
+This guide will help you set up a database for your QBrix Solutions website using Prisma ORM with PostgreSQL.

 ## 📋 Prerequisites